-The Access, Equity, and Diversity Center provide an array of educational opportunities and support services that derive from Kishwaukee College's diversity core values.
+The Access, Equity, and Diversity Initiative encompasses an array of educational opportunities and support services in accordance with its vision and mission for Kishwaukee College.

-- · Diversity Training Sessions

-- Cultural Awareness Presentations and Lecture Series

-- Diverse Student Fcocus Groups

-- Campus Cultural Committee and Student Organization Meetings and Events
+- Diversity Training Sessions - Cultural Awareness and Social Justice Presentations - Campus Cultural Awareness Committee and Student Organization Meetings and Events - Cultural Display Cases - Diversity Student Recruitment and Retention Intiatives

-- Co-Curricular Activities

-- Small Group Study Sessions

-- Diversity Resource Center

-- Cultrual Display Cases

-- Student Retention and Success Activities

-For more information and hours of operation, contact the Access, Equity, and Diversity Center at 815-825-2086, ext.
-5590 or vist the AED website and the myKC AED portal page.
+For more information and hours of operation, contact the Office of Student Activities at 815-825-2086, ext.
+5390 or visit the Student Life webpage.